Measuring climate risk

 “It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness, it was the epoch of belief, it was the epoch of incredulity, it was the season of Light, it was the season of Darkness, it was the spring of hope, it was the winter of despair….”
 Charles Dickens, 1859

 Middletown Unified School District in California and Red Bluff Unified Elementary School in California.
 Both are school district muni bonds - a short 2+ hour drive apart (even in California traffic).
-From a bond perspective, they couldn’t be more similar: 5% coupons, same maturity date and expected call date, similar credits, and thus are priced on top of one another in the market.
-As of February 2020, both bonds were priced in the mid $120’s price with a yield that is a mere one basis point apart.
+From a bond perspective, they couldn’t be more similar: 5% coupons, same maturity date and expected call date, same credits, and thus are priced on top of one another in the market.
+As of September 2020, both bonds were priced near a $120 price with identical yields.

 |Description||CUSIP||Coupon||Maturity||MDYS||S&P||Price To Date||Eval||Yield||Wildfire Property VaR (2027)|